SUMITIOS/TestApp/README.md

-# Lexanimation
+# Test App
-This is React Native Codebase for "Swipe Guide Animation" in Android and iOS App.
-Here, the Button bounces and the arrow animates to guide the user to swipe.
+This is React Native Codebase for "Movies search" in Android and iOS App.
+Ignore the login part please.

 ### With the React Native CLI: